Marwell Zoo

 Marwell Zoo is a 140 acre zoo situated in Colden Common near Winchester, in the English county of Hampshire.
 It is owned and run by the registered charity Marwell Wildlife.
-The zoo is home to 1,208 animals of 149 species.
+The zoo is home to over 500 animals of 145 species.
 The charity undertakes a range of educational and conservation activities, with a particular focus on Africa in addition to work from its base.

 History

 The zoo was founded by Dr John Knowles, opening in 1972.
 He sold a Rolls-Royce of his to buy some zebras.
 It was one of the earliest zoos in Europe to place an emphasis on animal conservation.
 Within a few years of its establishment, it became an important breeding centre for several species, some (e.g. the Mongolian wild horse) already extinct in the wild, others (e.g. the snow leopard and Siberian tiger) close to extinction.

 The park is situated in the estate of Marwell Hall, a Grade I listed building originally built around the year 1320 by Walter Woodlock and largely rebuilt in 1816 by William Long.
-In the 1500s, the Hall belonged to the Seymour family, and there is a local legend that Henry VIII married Jane Seymour there.
+In the 16th century, the Hall belonged to the Seymour family, and there is a local legend that Henry VIII courted Jane Seymour there.
 Between September 1941 and March 1944, Cunliffe-Owen Aircraft used the area (part of the managing director's personal estate) as an airfield to support the manufacture of military aircraft at its nearby factory in Eastleigh.
 After the end of World War II, the area was returned to agricultural use until the establishment of the zoo.

 In 1977, a giraffe called Victor tore a muscle in his leg, collapsed on his stomach, and was unable to get up.
 The press suggested that he had slipped while trying to mate and compared his situation to the splits.
 All attempts to get him on his feet failed, and his plight became a major international news story.
 Portsmouth Dockyard made a hoist to attempt to raise him onto his feet.
 He died of a heart attack very shortly afterward in the arms of his keeper Ruth.
 The publicity turned Marwell into a major tourist attraction, and interest was revived the following summer, when Victor's mate, Dribbles, gave birth to a female calf named Victoria.